prisma/prisma1/README.md

  - Define and evolve your data model using GraphQL SDL

  If you have used the Graphcool Backend as a Service before, you are already familiar with the benefits of the GraphQL Database.

 The CRUD API comes out of the box with advanced features such as pagination, expressive filters and nested mutations.
-These features are implemented within an effecient data-loader engine, to ensure the best possible performance.
+These features are implemented within an efficient data-loader engine, to ensure the best possible performance.

 ## Deployment